 So what are they?
 A blister is a sac of fluid that built up under your skin.
 It usually forms in spots where you move a lot, like your joints.
 Or, a blister can show up on bony bumps.
 That's because the bones contact your shoe while you run or walk.
 This contact creates friction.
 Which causes the layers of your skin to pull apart and make a bubble that fills with fluid.

 Anyone can develop blisters.
+They've plagued human feet since nearly the dawn of human history.
+(As this INCREDIBLE Runner's World article illustrates!)
+We've found ways to prevent them, some more successful than others.
 But they're really common when your feet sweat.
 So runners, bikers and other outdoor enthusiasts are frequent blister victims.